WPCloudDeploy/wp-cloud-deploy/README.md

 ------
 * Tweak: WPAPP - Attempt to detect duplicate simultaneous runs of apt-get and send back warning for error log.
 * Tweak: WPAPP - Better handling of calculations related to transient expiration when an object cache is in use.
-* Tweak: WPAPP - A better way to manage PHP.INI while still locking down the domain folder (requires upgrading existing OLS servers and sites)
+* Tweak: WPAPP - A better way to manage PHP.INI on OLS servers while still locking down the domain folder (requires upgrading existing OLS servers and sites)
+* Tweak: WPAPP - Disable tiny file manager on PHP 8.1 since it is not yet fully compatible with 8.x.
 * Fix: WPAPP - Database backups might sometimes leave the .sql file blank.
 * Other: This update requires changes to all existing OLS servers and sites.
 Please see the technical upgrade guide.